Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 The Kuala Lumpur City Centre (KLCC), is a huge development inclusive of hotels, shopping mall, office and residential space, a mosque, and a sizeable park.
 The Petronas Towers is probably the most noticeable structure within this area.

 At the centre of the park is a water fountain which lights up to popular tunes in a free show which entertains the waiting audience.
 It is smaller than its Dubai or Singapore counterpart, yet the show is known to be more frequent and lasts longer.
 We would recommend you go by night to truly appreciate its colours!
-Check the KLCC official page for the show times, so as to avoid missing this top attraction in Kuala Lumpur!
+Check the KLCC official page for the show times, so as to avoid missing this popular activity at one of the top tourist spots in Kuala Lumpur!

 Dining at the top of the KL Tower